-Any student can raise a complaint and should do so formally via the Student Complaints Procedure or the Student Zero Tolerance to Harassment Policy.
+Any student can raise a complaint under the Disciplinary Regulation with more information available in the Student Zero Tolerance to Harassment Policy and the Student Sexual and Domestic Violence Policy.

 If the Student Complaint or the allegation of Harassment is upheld it may result in the University invoking the Disciplinary Procedure against the person who has been found by the Student Complaints Panel to have carried out the bullying, harassment, discrimination or victimisation.